The essential elements of a phonographic recording system are:

 The correction of the resonant frequency through the feedback circuit is carried out — in professional systems — without RIAA equalisation.
 To the recording signal, the same filtered signal is added, in inverted phase, both above and below the resonant frequency.
 The attenuation level of this signal must be adjusted to a certain number of dB, according to the recommendations of the cutter head's manufacturer.

-This is a rather rough adjustment, given the many electromagnetic components involved.
+To be precise, the adjustment must be repeated several times, given the many components involved.
 Once the dB of the resonant frequency have been attenuated, the RIAA equalisation is reintroduced and the frequency spectra of the input signal and the feedback signal are compared, for example using pink noise.

 The methods and specific parameters may vary between cutter heads and cutting systems.